andrewlimaza/sitewide-notice-wp/readme.txt

 * Please update your Sitewide Notice WP to the latest version to ensure the plugin runs correctly.

 == Changelog ==
+= 2.2 =
+* Bug Fix: Support TwentyTwenty theme.
+Fixed an issue where loading the wp-alpha-color.js was causing issues.
+* Enhancement: Added option to hide close button.
+* Enhancement: Added filter `swnza_show_banner` as an override to show/hide the bar.
+* Enhancement: General styling improvements to the bar to fit things better.

 = 2.1 =
-* SECURITY: Added in nonces and escaped values when saving.
+* Security: Added in nonces and escaped values when saving.
-* ENHANCEMENT: Improved UI of text of banner on front-end.
+* Enhancement: Improved UI of text of banner on front-end.

 = 2.0.4 =
 * Enhancement: Changed close button icon.
 Uses SVG and supports retina-devices.